rgehrsitz/Pulsar/docs/Testing-Guide.md

-# Pulsar Testing Guide
+# Testing Guide

+## Overview

 This guide covers how to test the Pulsar rule compilation system and the Beacon runtime environment.

-## Overview

-The Pulsar testing framework validates the following components:
+The testing framework validates the following components:
 1. Rule parsing and validation
 2. Rule compilation into C# code
 3. AOT compilation of the generated code
 4. Runtime execution in the Beacon environment
 5. Performance and memory usage
 6. Temporal rule behavior with buffer caching

+## Test Categories

+### Rule Parsing Tests

+These tests validate that YAML rules can be correctly parsed into `RuleDefinition` objects.

+### AOT Compilation Tests

+These tests verify that the generated C# code can be compiled with AOT (Ahead-of-Time) compilation, which is essential for running in environments where Just-In-Time (JIT) compilation is not available.

+Key aspects tested:
+- No use of reflection in the generated code
+- Compatibility with trimming
+- Support for PublishTrimmed and PublishReadyToRun

+### Runtime Execution Tests

+These tests validate the full pipeline:
+1. Parse rule definitions
+2. Generate C# code
+3. Compile with AOT settings
+4. Execute the compiled rules against a Redis instance
+5. Verify outputs match expected values

+### Performance Tests

+Performance tests measure:
+- Execution time for different rule counts
+- Execution time as rule complexity increases
+- Memory usage patterns
+- Throughput under concurrent load

+### Memory Usage Tests

+These tests monitor memory usage during extended rule execution to detect potential memory leaks.

+### Temporal Rule Tests

+These tests verify the circular buffer implementation that allows rules to reference historical values.

 ## Running Tests